gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: OutboxFormat

-    The format in which messages created by gammu-smsd-inject(1) will be stored, it accepts same values as InboxFormat.
+    The format in which messages created by :ref:`gammu-smsd-inject` will be stored, it accepts same values as InboxFormat.

     Default is ``detail`` if Gammu is compiled in with backup functions, ``unicode``